 The toolkit sets out a range of social value initiatives (award criteria) that are linked to Belfast Agenda outcomes.
 These are additional interventions or actions that a supplier can deliver over and above the supply of the goods, services or works being tendered.
 Suppliers will be able to select which of these initiatives they are willing to offer and commit to delivering under a contract.

 To enable us to measure and assess the social value offer being made, we will adopt a points-based system, which builds on the Buy Social and National TOMS Framework approaches.
-Each social value initiative has been given a proportionate points total based on each social value point being worth £5006 of estimated investment in time and resources required by the supplier to deliver the social value initiative.
+Each social value initiative has been given a total based on proportionate points.
+Each social value point is worth £500 [Footnote 6] of estimated investment in time and resources required by the supplier to deliver the social value initiative.

 The tables provide details of: